ProximaB/ProximaB.github.io/content/blog/2022/2022-10-12-Context mapping/index.md

 - Downstream patterns: Customer/Supplier, Conformist, Anti-Corruption Layer

 ### Open / Host Service
-Exposing an API defined by a (bounded) context that allows other systems integrate with it.
-This downstream relation comes in handy when we have many integrators as allow each team to maintainance their own intergrations.
-In the ideal scenario api is only expanding, except when a single team has speciall needs and api has to be expanded breaking the downsteream hierarchy, but the previous api should be always preserved for already integrated systems.
+Exposing an API defined by a (bounded) context that allows other systems to integrate with it.
+This downstream relation comes in handy when we have many integrators to allow each team to maintenance their own integrations.
+In the ideal scenario api is only expanding, except when a single team has special needs and api has to be expanded breaking the downsteream hierarchy, but the previous api should be always preserved for already integrated systems.

 ### Publish language

 > “The translation between the models of two bounded contexts requires a common language.
 Use a well-documented shared language that can express the necessary domain information as a common medium of communication, translating as necessary into and out of that language.
 Published Language is often combined with Open Host Service.”
 [Evans 2003]

-It is basicily a relation that is based on some shared, well-defined common language, which could be e.g. xml, protobuf, GTFS, vcard.
+It is basically a relation that is based on some shared, well-defined common language, which could be e.g. xml, protobuf, GTFS, vcard.

 ### Partnership